rainajia/IC-UKB-RAP/README.md

 dx run app-ic-epid-regenie-step2_per-variant-test --help        # The app for running regenie step 2, variant level association test
 ```

-**Required Input:** Users must prepare a tab-delimited phenotype file as the minimum requirement to run all three tools.
+**Required input:** Users must prepare a tab-delimited phenotype file as the minimum requirement to run any of the three tools.
+Uncompressed files are recommended, as regenie may encounter parsing issues with compressed .gz formats.

-- The phenotype file must contain either all binary traits or all quantitative traits, as regenie cannot process mixed phenotype types in a single run.
+- If multiple phenotypes are included, the phenotype file must contain either all binary traits or all quantitative traits, as regenie cannot process mixed phenotype types in a single run.
+- Please notes the caveates in running multiple phenotypes as one job in regenie: [missing pattern among traits](https://rgcgithub.github.io/regenie/recommendations/).
-- While the tools can theoretically handle multiple phenotypes, current configurations have only been tested with up to 3 phenotypes.
+- While the three tools can theoretically handle multiple phenotypes, current resource configurations have only been tested with up to 3 phenotypes.
 Including more may lead to resource allocation issues.

 Below is an example of the expected phenotype file format.
-The first two columns are FID and IID, which are required for regenie to identify individuals in the genotype data.
-The third column is the first phenotype, and the fourth and fifth columns are additional phenotypes.
+The first two columns are FID and IID.
+The third column is the first phenotype, and the fourth and fifth columns are additional phenotypes if multiple phenotypes are included.

 ```
 FID    IID    PHENO1    PHENO2    PHENO3
-1      1      1         0         0
+123    123      1         0         0
-1      2      1         1         1
+456    456      1         1         1
-1      3      0         0         0
+789    789      0         0         0
 ```

 Regenie's first step builds a whole-genome regression model that is computationally intensive.
 For initial exploratory analyses, this step can be skipped.
 However, for final results, predictions from step 1 should be included to adjust for population stratification and cryptic relatedness in the association tests.